vanshanand34/Stock-monitor/README.md

 # Features

--Add stocks to your wishlist using symbols -Registration of new users
+- Add stocks to your wishlist using symbols
+- Registration of new users
--Only logged in users can create stock wishlists
+- Only logged in users can create stock wishlists
--View current stock prices and latest change for items in your wishlist
+- View current stock prices and latest change for items in your wishlist

 ---

 # Technologies Used

--React.js (front-end framework)
+- React.js (front-end framework)

--Django (Python web framework for the back-end)
+- Django (Python web framework for the back-end)
+- DRF (Django-Rest-Framework , For creating REST API)

--Material-UI (React component library for Material Design)
+- Material-UI (React component library for Material Design)

--TypeScript (superset of JavaScript for static typing)
+- TypeScript (superset of JavaScript for static typing)

 ---

 # Pre-requisites :

-1.reactjs

-2.django

-3.material ui

-4.typescript

-5.axios

-6.react-router-dom
+1. Reactjs
+2. Django
+3. Material UI
+4. Typescript
+5. Axios
+6. React-router-dom

-7.corsheaders ( django )
+7. Corsheaders ( django )

-8.rest_framework

-9.python
+8. Django-Rest-Framework
+9. Python